Sanjay-George/twb-mini-library/README.md

 **NOTE**: This mini library was never meant to replace libraries like React, Vue or Angular.
 It's just a quick headstart in implementing two-way data binding into your application, if you don't use any of the aforementioned libs.

 ***Checkout the examples in index.html to see what this lib is capable of.
-There's a simple welcome form, EMI Calculator, and a Note aking app with note filter***
+There's a simple welcome form, EMI Calculator, and a note-taking app with note filter***

 ## How to use?
 Here's a simple example of a basic form, that takes `firstName` and `lastName` as input, and displays a welcome message of the form `Welcome firstName lastName!`.